Health dept. launches online notification system

-Elkhorn Logan Valley Public Health Department on Tuesday announced the launch of an online system for individuals 65 years of age and over who want to be notified when and where COVID-19 vaccination opportunities are available for them.
+Elkhorn Logan Valley Public Health Department last week announced the launch of an online system for individuals 65 years of age and over who want to be notified when and where COVID-19 vaccination opportunities are available for them.

 “Adding your name to the list only confirms you will be informed when the vaccine becomes available,” said the department’s Health Director Gina Uhing.
 “It is not an appointment for a vaccination,